MelihaDelalic/Physics-Simulations-Numerical-Methods/README.md

-# Simulation and solving physical problems using numerical methods in Julia
+# Physics Simulations using Numerical Methods
  Welcome to my repository where I explore the fascinating world of physics using numerical methods in Julia.🌠💻 Here I am learning to bridge the gap between the theroetical physics and its real-life applications using computational techniques.
  I am happy to show some of my most interesting projects related to heat transfer with heat generation, particle motion Haley's Comet simulation. 💗